NativeScript/docs/content/guide/running.md

 Once the device has been [prepared for development](#preparing-an-ios-device-for-development), keep the device plugged in, open Xcode **Window › Devices and Simulators**, select your device from the left sidebar and tick the **Connect via network** checkbox.

-After disconnecting the cable, the device should still show up in `ns devices` and running the app should work as normal:
+After disconnecting the cable, the device should remain visible in `ns devices` and running the app should work as normal:

 ```cli
 ns run ios